Diyago/GAN-for-tabular-data/README.md

 # GANs and TimeGANs, Diffusions, LLM for tabular  data

 <img src="./images/tabular_gan.png" height="15%" width="15%">

 Generative  Networks are well-known for their success in realistic image generation.
 However, they can also be applied to generate tabular data.
-Here will give opportunity to try some of them.
+We introduce major improvements for generating high-fidelity tabular data giving oppotunity to try GANS, TimeGANs, Diffusions and LLM for tabular data generations.
 * Arxiv article: ["Tabular GANs for uneven distribution"](https://arxiv.org/abs/2010.00638)
 * Medium post: [GANs for tabular data](https://towardsdatascience.com/review-of-gans-for-tabular-data-a30a2199342)